- About Us

 5. Only Do Full Loads of Dishes and Clothes

-Doing partial loads of dishes and clothes results in wastage of water.
-Waiting until you have a full load is a better option since it reduces water and energy consumption in the long run.
+You waste water when you do partial loads of dishes and clothes.
+It is better to wait until you have a full load because you will use less water and energy in the long run.

 6. Upgrade Appliances to Water-Saving and Energy-Efficient Models

-Upgrading to a dishwasher or washing machine with water-saving and energy-efficient features is recommended.
-Modern appliances have built-in sensors that calculate the necessary water for each cycle, using less water than machines that are five years or older.
+Replace your dishwasher or machine with one that has water-saving and energy-efficient features.
+Modern appliances have sensors in them that determine how much water is needed per cycle and use less water than appliances that are five years or older.

 7. Change Your Dishwashing Habits

-If a dishwasher is not available, it is recommended to use a washtub that is half the height of the sink rather than filling the sink entirely.
-Stack the washed dishes on the other side of the sink and only rinse them when the sink is full.
-It is important to turn off the water when not in use.
+If you don’t have a dishwasher, instead of filling the sink full, use a washtub that is half the height of the sink.
+Stack the washed dishes on the other side of the sink and only rinse them when the sink is full; then shut off the water.

 8. Repair or Replace Dripping Water Faucets/Fixtures